cjdbarlow/Part-One/cardiac-output.md

     * Colder injectate is more accurate, but carries the risk of inducing bradyarrhythmias
 * Poorly positioned PAC
 The PAC must be positioned in West's Zone 3 for blood flow to occur past the tip, and for the measured temperature to be accurate.
-* Tricuspid regurgitation
-Results in retrograde ejection of injectate back past the valve.
+* Tricuspid regurgitation or Pulmonary regurgitation Results in retrograde ejection of injectate back past the valve, resulting in a prolonged decay time of the thermodilution curve.
+This *usually* results in **underestimation of CO**, but can result in overestimation depending on the severity of regurgitation and the true CO.
+* Shunts
+Thermodilution measures RV CO only.
+LV CO and RV CO are likely to not be equal in the presence of intra- or extra-cardiac shunts.
+This can be corrected for by calculating shunt fraction, but is not performed by bedside CO computers.
 * Arrhythmia
+* Fluctuation in BP
+Rapid changes in temperature result in unreliable measurements; classically seen in the few minutes after weaning from cardiopulmonary bypass when the core is rewarming.

 ##Fick Principle
 Cardiac Output can also be measured using the Fick Principle.
 This technique: